splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 Select :guilabel:`Logs` to view logs for the environment and service you are viewing.

 .. note:: The environment must have a corresponding Log Observer Connect connection with at least 1 index for logs to display.

-..  image:: /_images/apm/spans-traces/service-centric-view-logs.png
-    :width: 95%
-    :alt: This screenshot shows the logs for a service in the service-centric view.

 Go to the code profiling view for your service
 =====================================================